4C Services Advisory Board

 Marcelo Burity has over 20 years of experience in coffee procurement and sustainability as buyer, manager and Global Head of Coffee Procurement at Nestlé.

 Since 2015 he is Head of Green Coffee Development for Nestlé Beverages Business and responsible for global coordination of Sustainability, Quality and Research.

 Andreas Feige holds an M.A. in Mechanical Engineering of the University of Aachen.
 He has gained management experience in various industrial companies before joining Arthur D. Little Int.
 Inc. and later Booz Allen Hamilton as a partner.

-As Managing Director of ISCC and Meo Carbon Solutions he worked extensively on the topics of renewable resources with focus on sustainability and deforestation free and fully traceable supply chains.
+As Managing Director of ISCC and Meo Carbon Solutions, he worked extensively on the topics of renewable resources with focus on sustainability and deforestation free and fully traceable supply chains.

-Dr. Jan Michael Henke, Member of the Board
+Dr. Jan Michael Henke

 While working with Meo, Jan was involved from the beginning in the development of GRAS Global Risk Assessment Services where he acts as Managing Director and ISCC (International Sustainability and Carbon Certification).

-Jan is working on topics of renewable resources, sustainability, renewable energies, climate change, land use and land use change, greenhouse gas calculations and certification.
-The regional focus of Jan’s work is Europe, the Americas, Africa and South East Asia.
+Jan is working on topics of renewable resources, sustainability, renewable energies, climate change, land use and land use change, greenhouse gas calculations, and certification.
+The regional focus of Jan’s work is Europe, the Americas, Africa, and Southeast Asia.

 Michael von Luehrte – currently Secretary General of the SCTA (Swiss Coffee Trade Association) – started his career in commodities 1981 with Jacobs Suchard in Germany/Switzerland and spent four years in Brazil, managing the local Taloca trading and procurement office.
 After Jacobs Suchard was acquired by Kraft Foods in 1990, Michael worked across different agricultural commodities.